 Types of Platforms

-platform is one that is provided by Xilinx (for
+- Base platform: A base platform is one that is provided by

-You can create platforms that can re-customize an existing base platform (for example, changing the AI Engine clock frequency, clocks available in the programmable logic (PL), changing memory controller settings) or create a new platform targeting Xilinx or non-Xilinx boards.
+You can create platforms by customizing an existing base platform (for example, changing the AI Engine clock frequency, clocks available in the programmable logic (PL), changing memory controller settings) or create a new platform targeting Xilinx or non-Xilinx boards.
 Creating a platform allows you to provide your own IP or subsystems to meet your needs.
 The process to create a platform can be found in Creating Embedded Platforms in Vitis in the Vitis Unified Software Platform Documentation: Application Acceleration Development (UG1393).

 Platforms have a variety of clocking: processor, PL, and AI Engine clocking.
 The following table explains the clocking for each.